amytakeuchi/Bayesian-MMM-Calibrated-with-Incrementality/README.md

 > the magnitudes.

 ### What the ROI Chart Does (Directionally) Support
+*The implausible 1e14 scale indicates a units/scaling bug, so only the directional ranking (not the magnitudes, and not any marginal-return interpretation) should be treated as provisionally informative.

-Even with the scaling issue, one qualitative signal lines up with the saturation analysis: **TV, Social, and YouTube's ROI intervals all cross zero**, meaning the model cannot confidently distinguish their marginal return from zero — consistent with TV and YouTube already sitting at or past their saturation points (where marginal ROI on the *next* dollar should indeed be near zero).
+Even with the scaling issue, one qualitative signal lines up with the saturation analysis: **TV, Social, and YouTube's ROI intervals all cross zero**, meaning the model cannot confidently distinguish their avg return from zero — consistent with TV and YouTube already sitting at or past their saturation points (where marginal ROI on the *next* dollar should indeed be near zero).
 Search's ROI, despite the implausible scale, is the